Burglary and Home Invasions in Illinois

 Felony penalties apply to the crimes of burglary, residential burglary, and home invasion in Illinois.

-Traditionally, burglary was defined as breaking and entering into a home at night with the intent to commit a felony inside.
-Today, most states (including Illinois) have done away with these requirements, and a person commits burglary by entering into a building or dwelling without permission and with the intent to commit a crime inside.
+Traditionally, burglary was defined as breaking and entering a home at night with the intent to commit a felony inside.
+Today, most states—including Illinois—have done away with these requirements, and a person commits burglary by entering any building or dwelling without permission and with the intent to commit a crime inside.

 A person commits the crime of burglary by entering or remaining in a building or vehicle (including a housetrailer, motor vehicle, aircraft, boat, or railroad car) without authority and with the intent to commit theft or a felony.